hbc/NGS_Data_Analysis_Course/lessons/02_searching_files.md

 `$ grep exon chr1-hg19genes_cut > chr1_exons`

-#### Removing non-unique exons
+#### Removing duplicate exons
 Now, we need to remove those exons that show up multiple times for different genes or transcripts.

-We can use some new tools 'sort' and 'uniq' to extract only those unique exons.  'uniq' is a command that will omit repeated adjacent lines of data if they are exactly the same.
-Therefore, we need to 'sort' our data by genomic coordinates first to make sure that all matching exons are adjacent to each other.
+We can use some new tools `sort` and `uniq` to extract only those unique exons.  'uniq' is a command that will omit repeated adjacent lines of data if they are exactly the same.
+Therefore, we need to sort our data by genomic coordinates first to make sure that all matching exons are adjacent to each other.

-We can use the 'sort command' with the '-k' option for sort to specify which column(s) to sort on.
+We can use the `sort` command with the `-k` option for sort to specify which column(s) to sort on.
 Note that this does something similar to cut's '-f'.

 `$ sort -k3,4 chr1_exons | uniq`

-####Counting the total number of unique exons
+####Counting the total number of exons
 Now, to count how many unique exons are on chromosome 1, we need to pipe the output to 'wc -l':

 `$ sort -k3,4 chr1_exons | uniq | wc -l`